ErsatzTV/ErsatzTV.org/docs/user-guide/install.md

 ErsatzTV is available as Docker images and as pre-built binary packages for Windows (x64), MacOS (x64, arm64) and Linux (x64, arm64, arm).

+ErsatzTV depends on an up-to-date version of FFmpeg and FFprobe.
+Docker images and Windows packages are bundled with all required dependencies, including FFmpeg.
+For all other releases, a compatible version of FFmpeg may be found at [ErsatzTV-FFmpeg](https://github.com/ErsatzTV/ErsatzTV-ffmpeg/releases/tag/7.1.1).

 ## Docker Images

 <a href="https://hub.docker.com/r/jasongdove/ersatztv"><img alt="Docker Pull Count" src="https://img.shields.io/docker/pulls/jasongdove/ersatztv" /></a>